TruongTuyen7599/Udacity-project1/README.txt

 http://my-129763756471-bucket.s3-website-us-east-1.amazonaws.com/
 //INFORMATION PROJECT 1
-I have put my evidence image into  folder /img you can check thá
+I have placed my proof image in /img folder you can check it